-With a charitable remainder trust, you can receive income each year for the rest of your life from assets you give to the trust you create.
-Your income can be either variable or a fixed amount.
-After your lifetime, the balance in the trust goes to the charities of your choice.
+With a charitable remainder trust, you or other named individuals can receive income each year for life or a period not exceeding 20 years from assets you give to the trust you create.
+Payments can be either variable or a fixed amount.
+After the life of the named individuals or the set period of years, the balance in the trust goes to the charities of your choice.

 Your Possible Benefits

 - A partial charitable income tax deduction

 - Professional management of trust assets available